 Position the pump on a flat surface with the drive end facing up.
 Lightly oil the shaft of the rotor/shaft assembly (03A).
 Slide the front seal spring centering washer and spring onto the shaft until fully seated against the shaft shoulder.
+Instal Ithe shaft O-ring (05C) in the groove in the shaft.

-Position the rotating portion of the front seal onto the shaft with the sealing face toward the drive end of the shaft.
+Position the rotating portion of the front seal on the shaft with the sealing face toward the drive end of the shaft.
 Place a clean tissue over the sealing face of this rotating subassembly and slide it onto the shaft until the seal retainer seats squarely against the spring.